johantre/JQLRepo/README.md

 * Jira hostname is found in the [env/prod.jira.properties](./JiraReporting/env/prod.jira.properties) file.
 * At the moment of writing, this project works under windows and ubuntu runners.
 The only difference can be found in the jq setup.
 Ubuntu has this pre-installed, windows needs a little help.
 (More info on the windows branch of this project.)
-This means in practice, you are able to use self-hosted runners as well on windows as this runs on powershell.
+Counter expectations, this does not mean you can  use self-hosted runners on windows as these runs in Powershell.
-Once this project uses more typical linux commands like xargs etc, this condition isn't met anymore, and the windows branch will become deprecated.
+Under the hood, the script is uses commands like xargs etc, which aren't supported by Powershell.
+Running the scripts from command line however, is possible.
+The windows branch will be kept alive for this purpose: testing locally through WSL2 or Git Bash.
+* Running scripts locally (not in a runner) requires you to have a [env/prod.jira.secret.properties](./JiraReporting/env/prod.jira.secret.properties) in order to fetch your credentials.
+Specifically this file is included in .gitignore, as this *should not* be residing in your repo.
+* Running the scripts from within a runner, requires you to have GitHub Secrets set: JIRA_USER and JIRA_PASS.